dayanandraut/javascript-gyan/README.md

 # javascript-gyan
 It is created while learning/brushing up javascript.
+Go to [basics](basics.md)

 # programming
-It also includes programming problems solved using data structures and algorithms
+[Programming](/programming) includes implementation of common data structures and algorithms and  programming problems solved using data structures and algorithms